 Maple Heights is a very ethnically-diverse city.
 The people who call Maple Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Maple Heights residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Maple Heights include German, Irish, Italian, and Czech.

 The most common language spoken in Maple Heights is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and African languages.